donkz/RTCW-Punkbuster-Files/readme.md

 ## How to use
 1. Download anywhere on your PC
-2. copy pb folder into your rtcw game folder.
+2. Copy pb folder into your rtcw game folder.
 3. Right click on pbstart.bat and Run as Administrator Done